8.7 Fostering the creative use of new technologies

 - training of teachers in the use of digital tools for teaching

+Generazioni Connesse (Connected Generations).
 The "Connected Generations" project is co-financed by the European Commission under the "Connecting Europe Facility" (CEF) programme, through which the Commission promotes strategies aimed at making the Internet a safer place for younger users, promoting a positive and conscious use.
-The platform of the project provides with many educational materials and tools for students and teachers alike and it has also some section dedicated to culture and creativity, “considering staying online as a cultural act”.
+The platform of the project provides with many educational materials and tools for students and teachers alike and it also has some sections dedicated to culture and creativity, “considering staying online as a cultural act”.

 Facilitating access to culture through new technologies